jsaintvanne/MyMSMSstudy/MS2process/README.md

 ![Workflow MS2process](https://github.com/jsaintvanne/MyMSMSstudy/blob/develop/MS2process/Workflow%20for%20MSMS%20-%20MS2process.jpg?raw=true)

-I don't look at the other parts of the package yet.
+I didn't look at the other parts of the package yet.
 There are formula generation for MSMS spectra, Sirius tree generation and probably some else tools also.

 ***
 ## Problems